magomimmo/modern-cljs/doc/tutorial-19.md

 code, but none of the cited `shoreleave` lib contains any unit tests.
-Considering that the `shoreleave` libs have been published when the `clojurescript.test` lib was still in the [Chas Emerick's][16] head only, this is not surprise.
+Considering that the `shoreleave` libs have been published when the `clojurescript.test` lib was still in the [Chas Emerick's][16] head only, this is not a surprise.

 If we want to be really collaborative, we should keep our time and start coding some unit testing code for each `shoreleave` lib.
 This